Healthcare / Mobile App

 Problem

-The whitelabel B2B skin offered no clear brand presence, leaving patients without trust signals at first glance.
+The whitelabel B2B interface lacked a clear brand presence, leaving patients without trust signals at first glance.

-Designed a hero section with thoughtful messaging to create an empathetic, reassuring first impression
+Designed a hero section with empathetic messaging to reassure and engage users immediately

-Added an “In partnership with” section to highlight recognised healthcare providers
+Added an “In partnership with” section to highlight reputable healthcare providers

 Simplified service blocks and redesigned treatment cards for clarity and scannability